farmer-project/farmer/docs/farmer.yml.md

 ```

 ### image
-Tells farmer to use which image to use when creating a Docker contianer for your instance.
+Tells farmer which image to use when creating a Docker container for your instance.

 ### ports
 Defines which ports you want to expose when creating the Docker container.

 ### env
-Environment variables you want to pass to your box instance.
+Environment variables you want to pass to the Docker container.

 ### scripts
-Tell farmer to run some scripts on specific events:
+Tells farmer to run some scripts on specific events:
 * **create** After a box has been create and project code is cloned successfully.
 Usually useful for initialization of your project. (e.g. php `composer install`)
-* **deploy** After a project code has been updated with a new branch or version tag.
-Usually useful for clean up and running migrations. (e.g. symfony `php app/console cache:clear`)
+* **deploy** After a project code has been updated by a new branch or version tag.
+Usually useful for running migrations and cleaning up. (e.g. symfony `php app/console cache:clear`)